-Unlike many of our peers, S&H made a decision to focus on our core competencies in the public affairs arena.
-We firmly believe clients seek real mastery from an agency — mastery that cannot be achieved through a “jack-of-all trade’s” approach.
+Unlike many of our peers, S&H made a decision to develop core competencies in the public affairs arena.
 We understand what works in the nation’s capital, what motivates politicians and how to achieve political objectives.
 Whether it’s winning support for legislation, maneuvering a client through the regulatory process, or swaying public opinion in our clients’ favor, the S&H staff, as Fortune Magazine put it, (are) “seasoned hands at using political campaign techniques for corporate causes.”

 “[S&H] are seasoned hands at using political campaign techniques for corporate causes.”

 S&H offers public affairs and communication services to several energy clients.
-Given soaring energy prices, shortages of electricity generation and concerns over global climate change, many people are taking a new look at nuclear energy.
-One of our clients, the Nuclear Energy Institute (NEI), is leading the industry in communication activities.
-For example, NEI, with the assistance of S&H, is encouraging policymakers and opinion leaders to take a fresh look at nuclear power by using radio, television, internet and print advertising to showcase the many benefits of nuclear power.
+Given concerns over global climate change, many people are taking a new look at nuclear energy.
+One of our current clients, the Nuclear Energy Institute (NEI), is leading the industry in communication activities.
+For example, NEI, with the assistance of S&H, is encouraging policymakers and opinion leaders to take a fresh look at nuclear power by using internet, radio, television, and print advertising to showcase the many benefits of nuclear power.
 Even after the accident at Fukushima in Japan, survey research has demonstrated the positive impact of this campaign.

-S&H won the Consumer Aerosol Products Council (CAPCO) account in 2000.
-S&H developed a unique program of radio air quality sponsorships and public relations programs aimed at educating the consumer that aerosol products are CFC-free and do not harm the Earth’s protective ozone layer.
+S&H has also worked with the Consumer Aerosol Products Council (CAPCO) and developed a unique program of radio air quality sponsorships and public relations programs aimed at educating the consumer that aerosol products are CFC-free and do not harm the Earth’s protective ozone layer.

-The National Republican Congressional Committee (NRCC) came to S&H in early 1999, when House Republicans were still reeling from the rapid-fire resignation of Newt Gingrich and subsequent resignation of Speaker-Designate Bob Livingston.
+The National Republican Congressional Committee (NRCC) came to S&H several years ago, when House Republicans were still reeling from the rapid-fire resignation of Newt Gingrich and subsequent resignation of Speaker-Designate Bob Livingston.
 S&H crafted communications strategy designed both to introduce new Speaker Dennis Hastert and put a new public face on the House majority.

-As part of S&H’s relationship with the NRCC, the firm produced advertising and strategy for the House Republicans’ “Battleground 2000″ campaign that targeted races in key Congressional districts.
+As part of S&H’s relationship with the NRCC, the firm also produced advertising and strategy for the House Republicans’ “Battleground 2000” campaign that targeted races in key Congressional districts.